Advancing Distributed AC Optimal Power Flow for Integrated Transmission-Distribution Systems: Distributed Optimization Framework

 After the parallelizable steps, the termination condition is checked by the coordinator.
-The \acrshort{aladin} algorithm will be terminated if the primal and the dual residuals are smaller than the predefined tolerance $\epsilon$
+The \acrshort{aladin} algorithm will be terminated if \changes{the primal and dual conditions are satisfied, i.e.,} the primal and the dual residuals are smaller than the predefined tolerance $\epsilon$

 where $\Sigma$ is a block diagonal matrix consists of scaling matrix $\Sigma_\ell$ for all $\ell\in\mathcal{R}$.
-It indicates that the local solution $x_\ell$ satisfied the first-order optimality condition of the original problem~\eqref{eq::formulation} up to the error of $\mathcal{O}(\epsilon)$, i.e.,
+It indicates that the local solution $x_\ell$ satisfied the first-order optimality condition of the original problem~\eqref{eq::formulation} under the tolerable error of $\mathcal{O}(\epsilon)$, i.e.,

-\begin{remark} Practically, the dual condition~\eqref{eq::dual} is sufficient to ensure the small violation of the condition~\eqref{eq::kkt}, when the predefined tolerance $\epsilon$ is small enough~\cite{Houska2021}. \end{remark} In the coupled Step~\ref{alg::aladin::s4}, a quadratic approximation of the original problem~\eqref{eq::formulation} is established based on the sensitivities at local solution $x_\ell$ computed in Step~\ref{alg::aladin::s2}.
+\begin{remark} Practically, the dual condition~\eqref{eq::dual} is sufficient to ensure the small violation of the condition~\eqref{eq::kkt}, when the predefined tolerance $\epsilon$ is small enough~\cite{Houska2021}. \end{remark} In the coupled Step~\ref{alg::aladin::s4}, a quadratic approximation of the original problem~\eqref{eq::formulation} is established based on the curvature at local solution $x_\ell$ computed in Step~\ref{alg::aladin::s2}.
 An additional slack variable $s$ is introduced to avoid the infeasibility of the approximated problem due to the consensus constraint~\eqref{eq::slack::consensus}, and in order to increase numerical robustness.
-Like the \acrshort{sqp}, the active constraints are linearized and summarized in~\eqref{eq::active}. \begin{remark} No detailed grid data is required in the coupled Step~\ref{alg::aladin::s4}, but the curvature information, including gradient, Jacobian, and approximated Hessian of the local problems~\eqref{alg::aladin::nlp}.
-Therefore, data privacy wouldn't be violated by applying the new \acrshort{aladincor} algorithm. \end{remark}
+Like the \acrshort{sqp}, the active constraints are linearized and summarized in~\eqref{eq::active}. \changes{ For \acrshort{aladinstd}, the trial step $\pqp$ would be accepted and the primal and dual variables are updated as $(\zqp=x+\pqp, \lqp)$ }

-The $L_1$ penalty function $\Phi(x)$ in Step~\ref{alg::aladin::s5} is used to measure the progress in the coordinator during the iterations.
-For this, we assume that the positive parameters $\zeta$, $\xi$ are sufficiently large such that $\Phi$ is an exact penalty function for the problem~\eqref{eq::formulation}. \begin{definition}[\cite{nocedal2006numerical}] A penalty function is \textit{exact} if a single minimization with respect to $x$ can yield the exact solution of the original constrained optimization problem \end{definition}

-Similar to the standard \acrshort{sqp}, the indecisiveness caused by the linearized active constraints~\eqref{eq::active} can lead the conventional \acrshort{aladinstd} algorithm to zigzag during the preliminary iterations.
-The issue becomes more critical and complicated when the problem size goes large, or if the initial guess is not close enough to the local minimizer.
-In order to overcome this deficiency, an additional second-order correction step~\ref{alg::aladin::s5} is executed if the exact penalty function~\eqref{eq::merit} is increasing accompanied by an intolerant violation of the active constraint $h^\textrm{act}$.